-We are organizing the 9th Complex Systems REU (CSREU) this coming Summer 2022.
+We are organizing the 10th Complex Systems REU (CSREU) in Summer 2024.
 This REU is a six week program designed to engage students in research problems in dynamical systems and pattern formation, motivated by applications to the physical sciences.
-We are seeking four students to work on two distinct projects in close collaboration with faculty mentor Arnd Scheel as well as graduate student mentors Montie Avery, Olivia Cannon, and Sally Jankovic.
+We are seeking four students to work on two distinct projects in close collaboration with faculty mentor Arnd Scheel as well as graduate student mentors.
 Students will share an office in the School of Mathematics and have daily access to both faculty and graduate student mentors.

 Potentially relevant fields of math include dynamical systems, numerical analysis and scientific computing, bifurcation theory, PDE theory, and harmonic analysis.
 The focus of the projects will be shaped by student interest, and prior background in these fields is not required.
 Some coursework in differential equations will be helpful.
 No prior research experience is required.